 Graduate students who have questions about the information on this form can contact University Tax Services at (617) 495-8500 (option 5).
 Undergraduates with questions on the 1042-S can contact Student Accounts.

 To access your 1098-T (2015-present) electronically, you must log in with your Harvard credentials at my.harvard.edu.
 After logging in, navigate to the 'Student Accounts' tab in the left-menu and then select the link under 'Paperless 1098-T'.
 A walkthrough is available here.

 The 1098-T is a record of the financial information reported by Harvard to the IRS on a student's behalf.
-This information includes the total amount billed for qualified tuition and fees in a calendar year (Box 2) and the total amount of scholarships or grants disbursed in the calendar year (Box 5).
-Please note that Harvard does not report payment information to the IRS, which means that Box 1 on your form will not be populated.
+The information on form 1098T can be used to help you determine if you are eligible for education tax credits - American Opportunity and Lifetime Learning Tax Credit- when filing a U.S. tax return*.
+The information includes the total amount paid for qualified tuition and related expenses in a calendar year (Box 1) and the total amount of scholarships or...